-- A. According to the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset against prior years' operating losses and then be distributed as follows: 10% as legal reserve, and appropriate or reverse for special reserve until the legal reserve equals the Company's paid-in capital.
-The remaining earnings, if any, may be appropriated along with the accumulated unappropriated earnings according to a resolution proposed by the Board of Directors and resolved by the shareholders' meeting. - B. On August 30, 2021, the shareholders approved to adopt a resolution made by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors in order to distribute dividends and bonuses, legal reserve and capital reserve, in whole or in part, in the form of cash, and in addition thereto a report of such distribution should be submitted to the shareholders.
-However, if the distribution is made by issuing new shares, the distribution should be implemented after obtaining approval from the shareholders. - C. The Company retains some earnings after taking into account the environment, growth stage and long-term financial plan of the Company, and the reminder along with the accumulated unappropriated earnings of prior years can be distributed as shareholders' bonus, of which the cash bonus shall exceed 20% of total shareholders' bonus, by the Board of Directors depending on the current capital position and the economic development. - D. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - E. (a) In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
+A. According to the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset against prior years' operating losses and then be distributed as follows: 10% as legal reserve, and appropriate or reverse for special reserve until the legal reserve equals the Company's paid-in capital.
+The remaining earnings, if any, may be appropriated along with the accumulated unappropriated earnings according to a resolution

+- proposed by the Board of Directors and resolved by the shareholders' meeting. - B. The Company retains some earnings after taking into account the environment, growth stage and long-term financial plan of the Company, and the reminder along with the accumulated unappropriated earnings of prior years can be distributed as shareholders' bonus, of which the cash bonus shall exceed 20% of total shareholders' bonus, by the Board of Directors depending on the current capital position and the economic development. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. (a) In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
 When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve in accordance with Order No. Financial-Supervisory-Securities-Corporate-1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently.
-Such amounts are reversed upon disposal or reclassified if the assets are investment property of land, and reversed over the use period if the assets are investment property other than land. - F. The appropriation of 2020 and 2019 earnings have been approved by the stockholders during their meeting on August 30, 2021 and May 29, 2020, respectively.Details are summarised below:
+Such amounts are reversed upon disposal or reclassified if the assets are investment property of land, and reversed over the use period if the assets are investment property other than land. - E. The appropriation of 2021 and 2020 earnings have been approved by the stockholders during their meeting on May 27, 2022 and August 30, 2021, respectively.
+Details are summarised below:

-Years ended December 31, 2020 2019 Dividend per Dividend per Amount Amount share (in dollars) share (in dollars) Legal reserve appropriated \$ 11,779 \$ 37,634 (Reversal of) Special reserve (14,269) 31,421 Cash dividend 148,248 \$ 2.00 148,248 \$ 2.00
+Years ended December 31, 2021 2020 Dividend per Dividend per Amount share (in dollars) Amount share (in dollars) Legal reserve appropriated \$ 13,637 \$ 11,779 Provision for (reversal of) special reserve 14,829 (14,269) Cash dividend 148,248 \$ 2.00 148,248 \$ 2.00